Critical configurations for three projective views: Preliminaries for the three-view case

-\begin{definition} Given $n$ cameras $P_1,...,P_n$ we say a set of quadrics $S_P^{ij}$ is \emph{compatible} (with respect to the cameras $P_i$), if it is the pullback of a compatible set of fundamental forms. \end{definition}
+\begin{definition} Given $n$ cameras $P_1,...,P_n$ we say a set of quadrics $\Set{S_P^{ij}}$ is \emph{compatible} (with respect to the cameras $P_i$), if they are the pullback (with $\phi_{\textbf{P}}$) of a compatible set of fundamental forms. \end{definition}

-It is clear that in order for a configuration $(P_1,P_2,P_3,X)$ to be critical, it is not enough that it lies on the intersection of three critical quadrics.
-The three quadrics also need to be compatible, for only then can we find three conjugate cameras $Q_1,Q_2,Q_3$ which in turn can be used to construct a conjugate configuration.
-For this, we need to know under what conditions a triple is compatible.
-A detailed study of compatible triples of fundamental forms can be found in \cite{hartleyzisserman}.
+For a configuration $(P_1,P_2,P_3,X)$ to be critical, it is not enough that it lies on the intersection of three critical quadrics, the three quadrics also need to be compatible.
+Only then can we find three conjugate cameras $Q_1,Q_2,Q_3$ which in turn can be used to construct a conjugate configuration.
+A detailed study of compatible fundamental forms can be found in \cite{compatibility,hartleyzisserman}.
 Recall (from (\ref{eq:epipole_is_kernel})) that the \emph{epipoles} $e_{Q_i}^{j}$ are the unique points satisfying

+\begin{theorem}[{\cite[Proposition 5.8]{compatibility}}] Let $F_Q^{12}$, $F_Q^{13}$, $F_Q^{23}$ be a triple of rank 2 bilinear forms, and let $e_{Q_i}^{j}$ be their epipoles.
+Then the triple is compatible and comes from a collinear triple of cameras if and only if